 The Rural Alliance is a group of six practices in rural West Cheshire who have come together to work collaboratively.
 The alliance is made up of 18.2 whole time equivalent GPs serving a patient population of approximately 38,000.
 It participated in the Learning in Action programme to develop closer and collaborative working to help achieve efficiencies in systems and processes across the locality.
-The programme is delivered by NHS England and NHS Improvement and part of the support available through the General Practice Forward View.
+The programme is delivered by NHS England and part of the support available through the General Practice Forward View.

 Work collaboratively to tackle common issues and make better use of staff and resources, helping to deliver a better and more consistent patient experience.